-The Ethics and Quality Assurance Committee, currently consisting of Dr. Powell, Mr. Mac Mahon, Dr. Skinner, and Dr. Wallace, is responsible for ensuring that the Company adopts and implements procedures that require the Company's employees to act in accordance with high ethical standards and to deliver high quality services.
+The Ethics and Quality Assurance Committee, currently and at December 31, 2002 made up of Dr. Powell, Mr. Bélingard, and Dr. Wallace, is responsible for ensuring that the Company adopts and implements procedures that require the Company's employees to act in accordance with high ethical standards and to deliver high quality services.